FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/amop_protocol.md

 java -cp 'conf/:lib/*:apps/*' org.fisco.bcos.channel.test.amop.Channel2ClientMultiBinNeedVerify [topic]  [filename]
 ```

 ## Error code
 - 99:message failed to be sent.
 After AMOP attempts to send message by all the links, the message is not sent to the server.
 It is recommended to use `seq` that is generated during the transmission to check the processing status of each node on the link.
 - 100：message failed to be sent.
 After AMOP attempts to send message by all the links, the message is not sent to the node from one node by P2P.
 It is recommended to use `seq` that is generated during the transmission to check the processing status of each node on the link.
 - 101：message failed to be sent.
 After AMOP attempts to send message by all the links, the message is not sent to the sdk from node.
 It is recommended to use `seq` that is generated during the transmission to check the processing status of each node on the link.
 - 102: message times out.
 It is recommended to check whether the server has processed the message correctly and the bandwidth is sufficient.
+- 103: Due to the bandwidth limitation of the node, the AMOP request from the SDK to the node was rejected.